- When should I use the Survey123 website to author my surveys versus ArcGIS Survey123 Connect?

 - Where can I learn more about the location sharing layer?

 The advantage of the Survey123 website authoring tools is their ease of use: you can start creating surveys with no training.
 The question types and smart survey features available through the Survey123 website authoring tools are limited but are sufficient for basic surveys.
 If you need more advanced question types or more complex rules, you'll need ArcGIS Survey123 Connect.
 In either case, your surveys will be displayed in the Survey123 website survey gallery, and you can share them and analyze your collected results in the Survey123 website as well.

-In the Survey123 web designer, you can use the Set rule dialog box to hide questions by default and show them based on the answer from another question.
-The Set rule dialog box is only supported by the single-choice and drop-down question types.
+In the Survey123 web designer, you can set visibility rules to hide questions by default and show them based on the answer from another question.
+Visibility rules can be set on all question types.

 In Survey123 Connect, you can also use the body::esri:visible column.
 This column works the same way as the relevant column except it doesn't clear the value of a question hidden by the expression and still submits the hidden value to the feature layer.
 For more information, see Question visibility.

 If you do not include a geopoint, geotrace, or geoshape question in Survey123 Connect, the main feature layer for your survey will have a geometry type of esriGeometryPoint.
 The point location is populated with the location information available from the device at the time the survey was opened.

 This behavior applies even if the survey has repeats that contain map questions but doesn't include a map question outside of the repeats.